edgelesssys/contrast/docs/docs/examples/emojivoto.md

 ### Deploy the Contrast runtime

-Contrast depends on a [custom Kubernetes `RuntimeClass` (`contrast-cc`)](../components/runtime.md), which needs to be installed in the cluster prior to the Coordinator or any confidential workloads.
+Contrast depends on a [custom Kubernetes RuntimeClass](../components/runtime.md), which needs to be installed to the cluster initially.
 This consists of a `RuntimeClass` resource and a `DaemonSet` that performs installation on worker nodes.
 This step is only required once for each version of the runtime.
 It can be shared between Contrast deployments.